mauricelam/pyolin/README.md

     - `line` – Alias for `record.str`.

     When referencing a variable in record scope, `prog` must not access any other variables in table scope.
-In this mode, pol iterates through each record from the input file and prints the result of `prog`.
+In this mode, pyolin iterates through each record from the input file and prints the result of `prog`.

   - Table scoped: